designstem/projects/tattoo/index.md

 4. the basic principles of pictography and icon design

+### Time to test your tattoo

+After sketching it is time to look how your tattoo would look like.
+Test your design in real life, by sketching it on a friend 😃, and/or by uploading it to the tattoo-simulator on the next slide.

 -

 **_ERIK: photo / illustration pls_**

----

-## Time to test your tattoo

-Now it is time to look how your tattoo would look like.
-Test your design in smart tattoo simulator to explore further connections.
-Write these down as well.

--

-**_ERIK: photo maybe_**

 ---